Fantom-Factory/afxStarLord/README.md

 * Project Envs default to using environment variables
 * `fan.props` files can be used to configure a [PathEnv](https://fantom.org/doc/docLang/Env#PathEnv)
-* `fpm.props` files are also supported for [FPM](http://eggbox.fantomfactory.org/pods/afFpm) integration
+* `fpm.props` files are also supported for [FPM](http://eggbox.fantomfactory.org/pods/afFpm) integration (FPM not in included in default StarLord download.)

-For example, place this `fan.props` in your project directory to compile against a SkySpark installation.
+For example, place this `fan.props` in your project directory to compile against the default suite of core pods in your Fantom home directory.

+    # fan.props to compile against Fantom core pods
+    # this dir should point to FAN_HOME env var
+    path=/Apps/fantom-1.0.78

+Or use a `fan.props` similar to this one to compile against a SkySpark installation.

     # fan.props to compile against SkySpark and its var dir
     path=/Temp/skyspark-3.1.4; /Temp/skyspark-3.1.4/var

+Or, if you already have Fantom setup on your development machine, you may copy `afxStarLord.pod` to `<FAN_HOME>/lib/fan/` and `lic/lic-starlord.props` to `<FAN_HOME>/lic/` and forgo the `fan.props`.

 ## IDE / Text Editor Integration